California Institute of Technology

 QUIET

-The Q/U Imaging Experiment (QUIET) will start making observations of the polarization of the cosmic microwave background radiation in 2008.
-QUIET originally began as a collaboration between experimental groups on CAPMAP (Princeton, Chicago, Miami, JPL) and CBI (Caltech) together with Columbia, joined by colleagues at Berkeley, Goddard Space Flight Center, and Harvard-Smithsonian.
-More recently experimental groups from Stanford and Oxford have joined.
-QUIET proposes to make very sensitive measurements of the polarization of the cosmic microwave background radiation, using the technology of coherent correlation polarimeters.
-It takes advantage of a breakthrough developed at JPL for the packaging of the polarimeters (“radiometer on a chip”) which allows their mass production so that thousands of detectors can be used.
-QUIET is a 5-year program to measure the CMB with large arrays of coherent detectors from the ground.
-The arrays will consist of receivers at two frequencies (40 and 90 GHz) and use multiple telescopes (3×2m + 1×7m).
-The measurements will cover angular scales from a few arc minutes to a few degrees.
+The Q/U Imaging ExperimenT (QUIET) started making observations of the polarization of the cosmic microwave background radiation in 2008 October.
+A collaboration between experimental groups at Caltech, Chicago, Columbia, JPL, KEK, Manchester, MPIfR Bonn, Miami, Oslo, Oxford, Princeton, and Stanford, QUIET is a program to make very sensitive measurements of the polarization of the cosmic microwave background with large arrays of coherent correlation polarimeters.
+QUIET takes advantage of a breakthrough developed at JPL for the packaging of the polarimeters (“radiometer on a chip”) that allows their mass production so thousands of detectors can be used.
+In the first phase, two receivers have been constructed, one with 19 pixels at 44 GHz and another with 91 pixels at 90 GHz.
+A 1.4 m compact range antenna is attached to the CBI mount.
+The measurements cover angular scales from a few arc minutes to several degrees.

 CBI